 As previously noted, there may be a silver lining to your event, which might have a higher turn-out now that attendees don’t have to factor in travel expenses.
 If you anticipate a benefit like that, be sure to communicate it clearly to your sponsors so that they understand the pluses they’re getting from the digital version.

-Festforums has a great Slack workspace where venues, festivals and other event promoters have been discussing how to evolve in a world of social distancing.
+Festforums has a great Slack workspace where venues, festivals, and other event promoters have been discussing how to evolve in a world of social distancing.
 If you run any kind of festival or live event, I cannot stress enough checking this out – you can get answers from those who’ve been there.

 When it comes to generating leads with potential sponsors, I’d be remiss if I didn’t recommend Winmo.
 There’s no easier way to pull a list of brands known to sponsor events, planning in the current quarter, and get directly to contact details for the CMOs, Marketing Directors, or Experiential Marketing Managers responsible for those budgets.
 If you still have sponsorship slots to fill, you don’t want to spend time on bad data or dead ends.
-If you’re responsible for driving sponsorship revenue, request your demo here.